xingboyang20/ace-configuration-api-samples/README.md

 # CLM Configuration Samples

-This repository contains examples of how to use the CLM Platform Configuration APIs.
+This repository contains sample applications that show how to use the CLM Platform Configuration API.

 There are two samples:

-- **[Basic](basics/README.md)** a basic application that walk you through the use of each of the CLM Platform APIs.
+- **[Basic](basics/README.md)** - A basic application that demonstrates each of the Configuration API endpoints.

-- **[iHear](ihear/README.md)** larger application that mimics a webshop selling hearing aids.
+- **[iHear](ihear/README.md)** - A larger application that mimics a webshop selling hearing aids.

 ## Prerequisites